Table of contents

 Choose the right hashtags

-Want to boost your engagement on Twitter?
+Want to boost your social media engagement on Twitter?
 Time to make the most out of hashtags!

 Hashtags are a great way to get your tweets noticed by people who are searching for specific topics.
 For example, as per Twitter data, there is a 10% increase in the attention a Twitter ad gets when it includes a branded hashtag.

-So, if you are thinking about how to write tweets that get more engagement, here’s your answer - use hashtags.
+So, if you are thinking about how to write tweets that get more engagement to build your brand, here’s your answer - use hashtags.
 Here are a few tips for choosing the right hashtags for your tweets:

 - First, think about what keywords or phrases best describe your tweet.
 These will be your main hashtags.